 As the workforce becomes more globalised, companies of all shapes and sizes are discovering the benefits of expanding their talent pool by hiring skilled people from across the globe.
 Thanks to the cloud and digital transformation, the right staff members don’t have to be located within your city or town.
 You can find the talent you need, wherever it might be.

-Companies that have already embraced remote working swear by it.
+Companies that have already embraced working remotely swear by it.
 In fact, research indicates that remote workers are more engaged, happier, and more productive than people in an office.
 However, the same study shows that 27% of employees experience unique challenges because they’re not located in the same space as their team.

 The question is, how do you access the benefits of remote working without falling victim to the challenges?
 The following tips can help.